Naman1997/simple-fcos-cluster/README.md

 ```
 terraform init -upgrade
+# Only do this if you don't want to reuse the older coreos image existing in the current dir
+# You don't need to run this command if you're using this repo for the 1st time
+rm coreos.qcow2
 terraform plan
 # WARNING: The next command will override ~/.kube/config.
 Make a backup if needed.
 terraform apply --auto-approve